-Ever since I posted the video tour of our RV on Youtube, I’ve gotten questions about our Water Filtration setup.
-In fairness, I showed the water filtration quickly and said I’d make a video about it at some point.
+Ever since I posted the video tour of our RV on Youtube, I get regular question about our RV Water Filtration setup.

 RV Water Pressure Regulators

 First things first – why do you need a water pressure regulator?